jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 <p data-height="350" data-theme-id="7008" data-slug-hash="zHtxb" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/jaicab/pen/zHtxb/'>Article: Crazy illusion with Tusi motion #2</a> by Jaime Caballero (<a href='http://codepen.io/jaicab'>@jaicab</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

 But we'll do the opposite, get a circular movement illusion from linear movements.
 I have created a `.content` box which will act as the outer circumference.
-Inside of it, we'll place **tracks**, the boundaries where the balls will move.
+Inside of it, we'll place **tracks**, the boundaries whithin the balls will move.

 ##Placing the tracks
 We'll picture each `.ball` element as a track where its `before` pseudoelement will act as a ball.
 Since the balls are going to move all over the diameter, we only need to divide half the circumference (180deg).
 Each track will have its own **angle** and **animation delay**, so we'll use the `nth-child` selector combined with Sass to assign these properties: